-Helpful tip: It is always possible for you to revisit the AI Manager tutorial by clicking on the question mark in the upper right-hand corner.
+You can revisit the AI Manager tutorial by clicking the question mark in the upper right corner.

 Using public Domains

-When you enter the AI Manager, you'll notice that there are already quite a few folders with stars in this view.
-These are public Domains.
-Remember that a Domain is made up of Intents and should represent the overall theme of those Intents.
-The public Domains have been created by Certainly and contain pre-built Intents and Example Sentences which can be used as a foundation for your work.
-We recommend that you use the public Domains and Intents as much as possible, so you don’t have to start from scratch.
+Remember, a Domain is made up of Intents, and it should represent the overall theme of those Intents.
+The public Domains have been created by Certainly and contain prebuilt Intents and Example Sentences which can be used as a foundation for your work.
+We recommend using the public Domains and Intents as much as possible, so you don’t have to start from scratch.

 Adding a Domain